-It doesn’t matter if you’re helping to redesign the branding or you’re simply responsible for implementing it on the site.
-If your client is not clear on what the new branding consists of, then I’d advise you not to move forward until everything is 100% crystal clear.
+It doesn’t matter if you’re helping to redesign the branding or simply responsible for implementing it on the site.
+If your client is hazy on what the new branding consists of, then I’d advise you not to move forward until everything is crystal clear.

 Here’s why I say this:

-- All over social media, including the logo, page name, description, URL, and all the old posts linking back to the old domain name
+- all social media (including the wordmark, page name, description, URL, and all the previous posts linking back to the old domain name)

-Just to reiterate, it would be in everyone’s best interest to take any approach at rebranding seriously.
-As a web design professional, it’s your job to ensure your clients understand what rebranding means and what the process for their specific rebranding exercise will entail, which, when you think about it, is no different than how you’d approach any other web design project.
-Right?
+To reiterate, it would be in everyone’s best interest to take any approach at rebranding seriously.
+As a web design professional, it’s your job to ensure your clients understand the full scope of rebranding, and what the process for their specific rebranding exercise will entail―which is exactly how you’d approach any other web design project.

-Okay, so if you trust that your client is fully prepared for this, let’s talk about implementation.
-Some of these you might handle yourself and some of these might be handled by your client with other parties.
+Trusting that your client is fully prepared for this, let’s talk about implementation.
+Some of these you might handle yourself, and some might be handled by your client with other parties.

-Regardless, hold onto this checklist and review with your client to ensure that everyone has done their part.
+Regardless, hold onto this checklist and review it with your client, to ensure that everyone has done their part.

 There’s a lot that goes into company branding.
 The name needs to make sense, but it also needs to be memorable.
-The logo needs to be attractive, but it also needs to jive with the name.
-Colors obviously need to be chosen carefully.
+The logo needs to be visually appealing, while resonating with the core business.
+Colors need to be chosen to reflect tone and type.
 And the content needs to complete the story.
-Needless to say, research plays a huge role in this.
+Needless to say, research cannot take a backseat here.

 Once the new brand identity is defined, it’s time to create a completely new style guide for it.
 This guide should then be shared with every person participating in the brand overhaul to ensure consistent implementation.

 Review the WordPress site from top to bottom.
-Create an inventory of brand assets and everything that will subsequently be affected by these rebranding changes.
-You’ll want to keep this list on hand throughout the course of the project.
+Create an inventory of brand assets and everything that will subsequently be affected by the rebranding changes.
+You’ll want to keep this list within reach throughout the course of the project.

-Note: You may not need to do each of the remaining items on this list.
-These are here so you’ll have a comprehensive rebranding checklist for whenever a new project arises.
-Simply leave in the ones that make sense for your project and forget about the rest.
+Note: the remaining items on this list are here so you’ll have a comprehensive rebranding checklist for whenever a new project arises.
+You may not need all of them; leave in what makes sense for your project, and disregard the rest.